Thursday, June 23, 2016

 By Jose Alberto Hermosillo

-“Hunt for the Wilderpeople” is the funniest manhunt movie of ever!
+“Hunt for the Wilderpeople” is the funniest manhunt movie ever!
 A wild adventure.

 Taika Waititi (“Eagle vs. Shark,” “Boy,” “What We Do in the Shadows”), New Zealand

-This New Zeland's smatching hit opens with a beautiful landscape that looks out of one of “The Hobbit” movies, where our adventure begins.
+This New Zealand smack hit opens with a beautiful landscape that looks like it's out of one of the “The Hobbit” movies, where our adventure begins.

-Classified by the authorities as a menace to society, Ricky (Julian Dennison) is sent to a foster home in a farm.
+Classified by the authorities as a menace to society, Ricky (Julian Dennison) is sent to a foster home on a farm.

-The film vividly shows, in a flashback, his criminal record: cursing, graffiti, and spitting among other felonies done in his elementary school, and in the streets.
+The film vividly shows, in a flashback, his criminal record: cursing, graffiti, and spitting, among other felonies, done in his elementary school and on the streets.

 The vehement social worker takes those offenses seriously.
 She becomes an obsessive vigilante of the kid from beginning to end.

-Ricky gets a new chance in life, to live in a very modes farm with Aunt Bella (Rima Te Wiata) and the crabby Uncle Hec played by Sam Neill.
-They don't have any children, neither any modern devices to entertain this young punk who likes hip-hop.
+Ricky gets a new chance to live on a very modest farm with Aunt Bella (Rima Te Wiata) and the crabby Uncle Hec, played by Sam Neill.
+They don’t have any children or modern devices to entertain this young punk who likes hip-hop.

-In a marvelously welcoming scene, they receive Ricky with an open arms, a birthday cake and a precious gift, a dog he names Tupac.
+In a marvelously welcoming scene, they receive Ricky with open arms, a birthday cake, and a precious gift, a dog he names Tupac.

-When he gets used the new lifestyle, something happens that freaks him out, propelling his scape into the wild.
+When he gets used to the new lifestyle, something freaks him out, propelling his escape into the wild.

 Julian Dennison, photo by Jose A Hermosillo, Copyright Festival in LA 2016